jaymcgavren/jaymcgavren.github.io/_posts/2020-04-10-unity-cheat-sheet.md

 ---
 I've been reading [Unity in Action: Multiplatform Game Development in C#](https://www.amazon.com/Unity-Action-Multiplatform-game-development/dp/1617294969) by Joseph Hocking in my spare time.
 Like most of the Unity resources out there, it's great as a tutorial, less so as a reference book.

 I keep remembering that I saw how to do a thing somewhere in the book, and flipping back and forth trying to find it again.
 This is true for even the most basic stuff, like instantiating a prefab or accessing components of a `GameObject`.
-I needed a place I could refer back to for a quick refresher.
+And then there's additional stuff I learned in the docs and on forums.
+I needed a place I could refer back to for a quick refresher on all this.

 <!--more-->